 Abandoned buildings in urban or rural environment, deserted crop areas or fallen out of use industrial structures – even quitted only half a generation ago – are locations of rich findings of material legacy relating to human activity.

-kitchenware, toys, bottles and cans, or keys.
+furniture or crockery, kitchenware, toys, bottles and cans, or keys.
 These artefacts may not tell history but they for sure tell stories of human life.
-That's why it is of high value to pay attention to
+That's why it is of high value to pay

-seemingly meaningless objects.
+collecting these seemingly meaningless objects.
 Second and most important phase is a creative act of transformation.
-It means to intensify the impact of these findings by concentrating them into phantastic
+It means to intensify the impact of these findings by concentrating them

-arrangements or by tying them to powerful bundles.
-Treated that way the banal findings now are turned into astonishingly vigorous, spectacular, poetic or surreal artwork, worth exhibiting
+into phantastic arrangements or by tying them to powerful bundles.
+Treated that way the banal findings now are turned into astonishingly vigorous, spectacular, poetic or surreal artwork, worth

 And: The act of bundeling the findings already can be demonstrated as a art-performance.